unshiftio/recovery/README.md

 succeed or fail.
 If the timeout expires we emit a `reconnect timeout` event and start a whole new reconnection procedure.

-If your reconnection attempt is successful call the `reconnect.reconnected()` method without any arguments.
+If your reconnection attempt is successful call the `recovery.reconnected()` method without any arguments.
 If it failed you can call the method with an error argument.
 If the operation failed we will automatically schedule a new reconnect attempt.
 When it's successful we will do some small internal clean up and emit